SHogenboom/yOUrEmail/README.md

 The purpose of this package is to deal with all manual steps outlined below.

+> See the `workflow` vignette for step-by-step instructions and code examples.

 ## Current -Manual- Workflow

 1. [`get_submission_emails`] Receive an E-mail from `submit@oupsy.nl` which contains: